wxd237/gitlab-development-kit/README.md

 Note: You can't run `rspec .` since this will try to run all the `_spec.rb` files it can find, also the ones in `/tmp`

+To run a single test file you can use:

+- `bundle exec rspec spec/controllers/commit_controller_spec.rb` for a rspec test
+- `bundle exec spinach features/project/issues/milestones.feature` for a spinach test

 ## Update gitlab and gitlab-shell repositories